This is what the climate crisis looks like: Birds fall out of the sky

 Heatwaves in the subcontinent are usually reported either in May, or in some instances, in April.

-While the change in the pattern of heatwaves becoming stronger and longer stems from several reasons, the underlying cause for this extreme weather event is the climate crisis.
+While the change in the pattern of heatwaves becoming stronger and longer stems from several factors, the chief underlying cause of this extreme weather event is thought to be the climate crisis.

 The India Meteorological Department (IMD) said two of its weather stations in the capital’s Mungeshpur and Najafgarh areas recorded temperatures at 49.2C and 49.1C respectively in recent days.